MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/virtual-entity-walkthrough-using-odata-provider.md

 1. Select **New** again to create another record and save it.
 1. You should now have two records similar to the following in the **All Persons** view.
 :::image type="content" source="media/vt-all-persons-view.png" alt-text="View All Persons":::
 1. To delete a record, select a person record and then select **Delete**.
-Confirm to delete the record in the confirmation page.
+Confirm to delete the record on the confirmation page.

 ### See also